Wavelength founders reminisce on the early days and reveal their secrets for long-term business success.

 John: When Claire came in to see me, I have to say I didn’t know what I was going to do with this English backpacker who’d been working at the Health Department, because I was only placing doctors.
 But as a favour to a friend, I begrudgingly agreed to meet her!
 As soon as we started talking however, I knew she would be a great asset to my team, and I asked her to come onboard.

 Claire: I’d never thought about joining a recruitment company as I’d always been in the public sector but the more John and I talked, the more I knew I could add value.
 When I joined the company, we were the only consultants specialising in medical recruitment and over a period of 18 months, we had great success sourcing doctors from overseas to help fill a real shortage particularly in regional and rural areas.

 After a while though, we began to realise our small healthcare business wasn’t really aligned with the wider company.
 Essentially, the way we worked was so very different to the rest of our colleagues.
-The company was very KPI driven particularly around ad space you’d secured in the SMH, how many clients you’d visited and candidate interviews you’d arranged.
+The company was very KPI driven particularly around ad space you’d secured in the Sydney Morning Hearld (SMH), how many clients you’d visited and candidate interviews you’d arranged.

 Our clients weren’t Sydney based, didn’t see value in advertising in the SMH and our candidates at the time were in the UK, so as you can imagine we didn’t hit many of our KPI targets!
 We’d sit in sales meetings every Monday morning and be reminded of what an outlier our small business was, because it was just the two of us with an admin support.
 The way we worked was really quite alien to everyone else.